MaxShapley: Towards Incentive-compatible Generative Search with Fair Context Attribution: Experimental Setup

 \subsection{Dataset Annotation}

-We independently annotated a subset of 30 queries and their information sources, then discussed to reach consensus on our annotations.
-Our inter-rater reliability before discussion was 94\% agreement for HotPotQA and MS-MARCO, and 100\% agreement for MuSiQUE.
+We independently annotated subsets of 100 queries for HotPotQA and MuSiQUE, and 95 queries for MS-MARCO, the maximum number of samples with existing relevance annotations.
+Each query contains six candidate information sources, selected to include both relevant and irrelevant sources according to the original, noisy dataset labels.
+Two annotators labeled per-source relevance and then discussed disagreements to reach consensus.
+Inter-rater reliability before discussion was 85\% for HotPotQA, 86\% for MS-MARCO, and 92\% for MuSiQUE.

-Figure \ref{fig:agreement} shows the cumulative distribution functions of Jaccard index scores measuring agreement between our consensus annotations and the original dataset annotations for HotPotQA and MS-MARCO.
+Figure \ref{fig:agreement} shows the cumulative distribution functions of Jaccard index scores measuring agreement between our consensus annotations and the original dataset annotations for HotPotQA, MuSiQUE, and MS-MARCO.
 The Jaccard index quantifies the overlap between the sets of sources labeled as relevant.
 HotPotQA and MuSiQUE have binary annotations.
 For MS-MARCO, which uses a 0-3 relevance scale, we considered sources with scores of 2 or 3 as relevant.
-We had high agreement with annotations for HotPotQA while MS-MARCO has moderate agreemnt.
-For MuSiQUE, our consensus annotations had perfect agreement (Jaccard index of 1.0) with the dataset labels across all 30 samples.
+We had high agreement with annotations for HotPotQA and MuSiQUE, while MS-MARCO has moderate agreement.